Weekly Brief, May 18, 2026

 -

-Source: https://attack.mitre.org/groups/G0007/ -
+Source: https://www.techradar.com/pro/security/russian-hackers-are-targeting-a-new-office-365-zero-day-so-patch-now-or-face-attack -

-Source: https://www.cisa.gov/news-events/cybersecurity-advisories -
+Source: https://www.techradar.com/pro/security/cisa-puts-us-government-agencies-on-two-week-deadline-to-patch-microsoft-defender-bluehammer-zero-day-exploit -

-Source: https://www.kaspersky.com/blog/
+Source: https://www.forbes.com/sites/daveywinder/2026/04/16/dangerous-microsoft-windows-update-warning-do-not-download/

 Analyst Comments / Defender Impact Summary